 Federal Bonus Depreciation Addition

-If special depreciation was claimed on the federal return, complete the Worksheet for Line 11a on Schedule M1NC (Federal Adjustments) and use the results to complete Worksheet for line 3 - Bonus Depreciation Modification.
+For 2020 and prior years, if special depreciation was claimed on the federal return, view/print your Federal form 4562 use the results to complete Worksheet for line 3 - Bonus Depreciation Modification.

 Net Operating Loss (NOL) Carryover Adjustment

-The Minnesota Legislature didn't adopt the provisions of the 2009 (WHBA), Worker, Homeownership, and Business Assistance Act.
+No longer required for 2022- The Minnesota Legislature didn't adopt the provisions of the 2009 (WHBA), Worker, Homeownership, and Business Assistance Act.
 Under this Act, taxpayers can carryback 3, 4, or 5 years an Net Operating Loss generated for 2008 or 2009.
 Any remaining NOL, for federal purposes, that wasn't fully absorbed in carryback years may be carried forward, for up to 20 years and began in 2010.
-If you claimed the deduction in 2018 on your federal return, you must add back the federal NOL amount as a positive.
+If you claim the deduction on your 2020 federal return, you must add back the federal NOL amount as a positive.